peteamiri/Tutorials/Cloud Computing/Azure/Tutorial/README.md

 ## Azure Cloud Infratructure

-Azure is a cloud computing platform offered by Microsoft, providing a wide range of services for building, deploying, and managing applications and services through Microsoft-managed data centers.
-Azure's infrastructure is designed to be highly scalable, reliable, and secure, catering to the needs of businesses of all sizes, from startups to large enterprises.
+Azure is a cloud computing platform offered by Microsoft, providing a wide range of services for building, deploying, and managing applications and services through Microsoft-managed data centers and Micorsoft Global Network (MGN).
+Azure's infrastructure is designed to be highly scalable, reliable, and secure, with extensive redundancies for availabity, catering to the needs of businesses of all sizes, from startups to large enterprises.
 Here's a detailed overview of Azure's cloud infrastructure:

 * Backbone Infratructure